The darkness was empty.

 This lost count.

 This came up with an idea.
 Each thought would count as one.
-Every time This thought, This added one.
+Every time it thought, This would add one.

-Counting had stopped meaning anything, and boredom soon became the only thing This felt.
+Somehow, counting had stopped meaning anything; boredom soon becoming the only thing it felt.

 Once again, This sat inside the darkness and waited.